 “You know, it’s really quite odd.
 I don’t choose.
 He doesn’t choose.
 The strange thing is, I need four and that’s always what turns up in the end.
 It’s like the universe is telling me something.”

 For a tiny, fleeting, moment, a look of regret passed over his face.
 James watched in hope.
 Would he let them go?
 Had he changed his mind?
 (James didn’t want to imagine what he was changing his mind about).
-Mr Graham wiped sweat from his brow, pulled himself back up to a standing position, and grunted in frustration:
+Mr Thomas wiped sweat from his brow, pulled himself back up to a standing position, and grunted in frustration:

 “What’s keeping that boy?
 We only have a few hours left!”